Resourcely-Inc/resourcely-action/README.md

-This is the repo is to generate the resourcely github action in the marketplace.
+This is the repo to generate the Resourcely Github Action in Github marketplace.

-To use this github action, there are two alternative options.
+There are two alternative approaches available.

 **Terraform Cloud**

-If you wish for Resourcely to access Terraform Cloud to retrieve the Terraform plan and evaluate your plans and policies with every pull request, configure the `resourcely-action` with the provided settings.
-For additional information, such as instructions on creating an access token, please refer to the provided [link](https://docs.resourcely.com/getting-started/onboarding/ci-cd-setup/github-actions/terraform-cloud)
+For Resourcely to access Terraform Cloud and retrieve the Terraform plan, enabling evaluation of your plans and policies with each pull request, configure the resourcely-action using the settings provided.
+For additional guidance, including instructions on creating an access token, please refer to the [Resourcely documentation](https://docs.resourcely.com/getting-started/onboarding/ci-cd-setup/github-actions/terraform-cloud)
 ```
 # Trigger conditions for running this action
 on: